neuneu9/unity-volume-slider/README.md

 # unity-volume-slider

 ## Description
-This is a component for the slider that sets the volume of AudioMixer.
+This is a component for the slider that sets the volume of Unity's Audio Mixer.
+It is easy to adjust because it is controlled by sound pressure instead of decibel.

 ## How to use
 At the Audio Mixer...